Free Mental Health Assessment

 • Psychodynamic therapy involves a lot of reflection.
 That’s because it’s believed that past issues could contribute to current emotions.

-• Couples therapy involves you and your partner seeking professional help together, with the goal of resolving conflict or learning how to communicate better.
-Couples therapy could be a great place to discuss how your partner can help support you while you’re feeling anxious.
+• Couples therapy involves you and your partner seeking professional help together, with the goals of resolving conflict and learning about your partner’s needs — as well as how to communicate better.
+It could be a great place to discuss how your partner can support you while you’re feeling anxious.

 Medication is an Option

-There are also a variety of prescription anxiety medications available to help.
+There are also a variety of prescription anxiety medications available to help if your anxiety is severe enough to meet the criteria for a medical diagnosis.

 A healthcare professional will be able to assess if you’d be a good candidate for medication.
-If it’s determined that you are, you may be prescribed one of the following types of medications:
+If they determine that you are, you may be prescribed one of the following types of medications:

 Millions of people live with anxiety disorder in the United States.
 And when you live with anxiety, a number of things can trigger it — including a partner.